 7. Lonzo Ball, guard, New Orleans Pelicans (Restricted)

 Ball was subjected to numerous rumors leading up to the NBA trade deadline.
 New Orleans opted to keep him despite the fact that the former No. 2 pick is going to demand north of $20 million annually as a restricted free agent.
 Whether he returns remains to be seen.
 The 23-year-old Ball has upped his game this past season, averaging 14.6 points, 4.8 rebounds and 5.7 assists on 38% shooting from distance.
 Some team will pay for that type of upside moving forward.
+Perhaps, that will be the Chicago Bulls.

 8. Victor Oladipo, guard, Miami Heat

 The Oladipo situation is complicated by the fact that he was acquired by Miami from the disastrous Houston Rockets on the cheap at the NBA trade deadline.
 He went on to play all of four games with Miami before suffering a quadriceps injury.
 It’s now not known whether the All-Star guard will be available to start the 2021-22 campaign.
 This could force Oladipo into taking a mid-level exception during NBA free agency.
 His progress from returning will play a big role here.
+Look for a potential prove-it, one-year deal with a contending team.

 9. Jarrett Allen, center, Cleveland Cavaliers (Restricted)

 Potentially one of the most-underrated NBA free agents of the cycle, Allen was acquired from Brooklyn in the four-team James Harden blockbuster.
 He averaged 13.2 points and 9.9 rebounds on 61% shooting in 51 games for the Cavaliers.
 The expectation here is that a rebuilding Cavaliers team will match any offer presented to the pending restricted free agent.
+Cleveland would love to retain Allen and team him up with rookie No. 3 pick Evan Mobley in the frontcourt.

 10. Lauri Markkanen, forward, Chicago Bulls (Restricted)